haskellfoundation/tech-proposals/TEMPLATE.md

 This section should detail the following people:

 -   **Performers:** the project leads and main developers/resources who will be directly involved in the day to day work.
+If your project needs performers to be sourced by the Haskell Foundation, please say so here.

 -   **Reviewers:** people who will be signing off on work done for the proposal at different stages.

 -   **Stakeholders:** A sample of people who will be directly affected by the project, who can serve as coordinators and advisors.

 ## Resources